tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

             :dedent:

         :param any data: configuration data
+        :param string path: path to the target node in the dot notation
-        :param any path: path to the target node
+        :param table path: path to the target node in an array-like table

         :return: data at the given path